rukai/rukaidata/docs/writeup.md

 In order to get this crucial data I read the contents of WiiRD emulated Wii memory at the offset this table is stored at.
 I then parse the data and make it available to the script runner.

-This is easily the hackiest, most hardcoded thing in rukaidata but the extra accuracy it provides is invaluable.
+This is easily the hackiest, most hardcoded thing in rukaidata but IMO the extra accuracy it provides is worth the hack.

 ## Putting it all together

 The process I use to display the hurtboxes and hitboxes for a brawl mod looks like this:
 1. Run the WiiRD codeset, modifying Fighter.pac and keeping the WiiRD Wii Memory.
 2. Retrieve the animation engine FSMs from the WiiRD Wii memory
-3. Parse the animations from FitMarioMotionEtc.pac, the bones from FitMario00.pac and the hurtboxes and the scripts from FitMario.pac and Fighter.pac.
+3. Parse the animations from FitZeldaMotionEtc.pac, the bones from FitZelda00.pac and the hurtboxes and the scripts from FitZelda.pac and Fighter.pac.
 4. Iterate over every frame, of every subaction, of every character.
     1. Apply the animation of the current subaction and frame to the bones.
     2. Run the subaction scripts for this frame.